Lissy93/dashy/docs/theming.md

 - `--config-settings-background` - The text color for text within the settings container.
 Defaults to `--background-darker`
 - `--scroll-bar-color` - Color of the scroll bar thumb.
 Defaults to `--primary`
 - `--scroll-bar-background` Color of the scroll bar blank space.
 Defaults to `--background-darker`
+- `--highlight-background` Fill color for text highlighting.
+Defaults to `--primary`
+- `--highlight-color` Text color for selected/ highlighted text.
+Defaults to `--background`
 - `--toast-background` - Background color for the toast info popup.
 Defaults to `--primary`
 - `--toast-color` - Text, icon and border color in the toast info popup.
 Defaults to `--background`
 - `--welcome-popup-background` - Background for the info pop-up shown on first load.
 Defaults to `--background-darker`